tmpo-io/tracks/README.md

-# ⏰⏰ Tracks ⏰⏰
+# ⏰ Tracks ⏰

-🚜 WIP Angular 2 Progressive Web App.
+🚜 WIP Angular 2 Progressive Web App. __lot's of snipets with love_

 Master branch is published here. https://tracks.tmpo.io

-⌨⌨ **Also if you found this repo interesting, and are you looking for someone that can help yours build better frontend projects.
-We are available for hire!** ⌨⌨
+⌨⌨ **<span color="red">Also if you found this repo interesting, and you are looking for someone that can help you build better frontend projects.
+We are available for hire! </span>** ⌨⌨

 ## 📺 Whats on?